Pr\"ufer algebraic spaces: Preliminaries

 \subsubsection{Zariski trees}

-Let $T$ be a qcqs schematic topological space (e.g. $T=|X|$ for a qcqs algebraic space $X$).
+Let $T$ be a spectral space.
 We say that $T$ is a {\em Zariski tree} if $T$ is connected and for any point $t\in T$ the set $T_{\succeq t}$ is totally ordered by specialization.
-In particular, if $|X|$ is a Zariski tree then $X$ is irreducible.
-To justify our terminology, we can view $T$ as a sort of tree directed by the specialization.
-Its root is the generic point and its leaves are the closed points. \emph{Zariski forest} is a disjoint union of finitely many Zariski trees.
-A basic example of a Zariski tree is an irreducible algebraic curve or (as we will later see) an irreducible Pr\"ufer scheme.
+In particular, if $X$ is a qcqs algebraic space and $|X|$ is a Zariski tree then $X$ is irreducible.
+To justify our terminology, we can view $T$ as a tree directed by the specialization.
+Its root is the generic point and its leaves are the closed points.
+A \emph{Zariski forest} is a disjoint union of finitely many Zariski trees.
+A basic example of a Zariski tree is an irreducible algebraic curve or (as we will see later) an irreducible Pr\"ufer scheme.